The Food Delivery Scam Is One of the Easiest to Fall for While You Are in Quarantine

 The link that you see in the notification is a typical link shortener that usually appears in real text messages, so you may not be surprised or even skeptical.
 Not to mention that you see the “https” part in the browser, too, which means the website is secure; hence the letter s at the end.

 We’ve been doing so many transactions online that these days everyone thinks that an https site is safe to deal with.
 Wrong, but we will get to that later.

 You are hungry, so you click on the link shown in the text message received.
 Then what do you see?

 Take a look below.
-Regardless of the country you live in, replace the logo of Canada Post in the image with USPS (United States), Royal Mail (United Kingdom), or Australia Post – because the scam is based on the same twist, everywhere.
+Regardless of the country you live in, replace the logo of the USPS (United States Postal Service) in the image with the national mail organization in your country – because the scam is based on the same twist, everywhere.

-Let's continue with an additional note that the city mentioned in the text below will also be your town, not Toronto.
+Let’s continue with an additional note that the city mentioned in the text below will also be your town, not San Diego.
 Everything is software-based geo-located media.